router-protocol/router-chain-docs/docs/crosstalk/understanding-crosstalk/evm_guides/crosstalkutils-library/how-to-use-the-crosstalkutils-library.md

 )
 ```

 3.  **destinationChainParams:** We need to pass the destination chain gas limit, gas price, chain type, the chain ID and address of ASM here.
+You can find elaboration on ASM [here](../../additionalSecurityModule.md).

 ```javascript
     struct Utils.DestinationChainParams(